littlebizzy/remove-query-strings/readme.txt

     define('REMOVE_QUERY_STRING_ARGS', 'v,ver,version,my-arg,other-arg');

 Please note that if using this defined constant, the default "ver" string removal will be disabled, meaning that you should re-define the "ver" string in the comma-separated list shown above to ensure that it's properly removed.
+Even when using the defined constant, the keyless strings will still be removed, since they are impossible to define.

 While the necessity of this function has been debated, most SEO and loading speed tools such as GTMetrix, Pingdom, etc still recommend removing all query strings from static resources.
 The reason being that some proxy servers (etc) that are part of the internet's underlying infrastructure (or your unique browsing connection) will be able to cache your website's content better when query strings do not exist.
 In other words, having query strings on static resources makes those resources look like many different resources rather than a single resource.
 It is also a valuable performance enhancing method if your web server (esp.
 Nginx) is using a caching method such as FastCGI or proxy_pass (reverse proxy caches).